DomizianoScarcelli/computer-science-sapienza-notes/Distributed Systems/The Blockchain Technology.md

 The [[Hashing on the Blockchain|hash]] inside of the block header can be seen as a fingerprint of the whole blockchain up to that node.

 The blockchain platform is different from the blockchain protocol.
-Examples of the latter are Bitcoin and Ethereum.
+Examples of the latter are [[Bitcoin]] and [[Ethereum]].

+In order to decide which block will be added as the next block in the ledger, mechanisms such as [[Proof of Work]] and [[Proof of Stake]] are used.

 Each transaction in the ledger has a unique id.